6br/bw-automaton/README.markdown

 ```

 ## Notion
-* BWT(xbw) hasn't implemented yet.
-But you can create bwt table from reverse prefix-sorted automaton easily.
+* find(BWT) hasn't implemented yet.
+But you can easily find or locate from BWT table.

 ## License
 MIT